epogrebnyak/lamr/docs/variables.md

 A variable is an identifier that is used to refer to a specific value stored in the memory of a computer.
-The variable serves as a kind of a "nickname", or an "alias", for the value.
+The variable serves as a "nickname", or an "alias", for the value.

 The value can be of various types, such as a number, a string, or some other object, and it can be passed to various parts of the program, modified or reassigned during the execution of the program.

+Concept of a variable in programming is slightly different from mathematics.
+In mathematics, a variable is often used to represent an unknown value that needs to be derived by solving an equation.
+In programming the variable value is known after assignment and can be used in further computations.

 ### Questions and excercises